wifitanmalo/fame_or_shame/README.md

 > - The name cannot exceed **50 characters**.
 > - The number of credits cannot exceed the program's **allowed limit**.

-After finalizing the subject creation, the data will be stored in the `subjects.txt` file in the following order: `id, name, credits, total_score, total_evaluated`.
+After finalizing the subject creation, the data will be stored in the `Subject` table of `fos.db` in the following order: `id, name, credits, totalScore, totalEvaluated`.
 The last two values will be set to `0.0` when a new subject is created.
 > _**Example of a subject:**_

-    111021,Univariate Calculus,3,0.0,0.0
+    111021, Univariate Calculus, 3, 0.0, 0.0

 You will then be redirected back to the subject menu, where the new subject will be displayed in the box with two buttons: `+` to enter the grades menu and `x` to delete